 Breaking news: There’s enough being written about ETFs in the news.
 We are going to stay focused on our long-term ideas... and which ETFs are likely to make us the most money based on those ideas.

 Consensus thinking: I’m a contrarian—I view the herd with suspicion.
-This attitude has been the basis of some of the greatest trades I have ever made, and it will also be part of ETF 20/20.
+This attitude has been the basis of some of the greatest trades I have ever made, and it is also part of ETF 20/20.

 At this point, you’re probably wondering what ETF 20/20 is going to cost.
 Well, while other investors are paying hundreds or thousands of dollars for ETF research, you’ll be able to build a long-term, solid, profit-generating portfolio for a fraction of the price.